nmjames86877/njames86877.github.io/DEPLOYMENT_PACKAGE_SUMMARY.md

 ---

-## ??
-Product Highlights
+## 🏆 Product Highlights

-**BIMUS� is the first system to combine:**
+**BIMUS™ is the first system to combine:**
-1. ?
-Biometric authentication
+1. ✅ Biometric authentication
-2. ?
-Blockchain immutability
+2. ✅ Blockchain immutability
-3. ?
-Genocide code detection
+3. ✅ Genocide code detection
-4. ?
-Human rights protection
+4. ✅ Human rights protection
-5. ?
-Evidence preservation
+5. ✅ Evidence preservation
-6. ?
-Multi-server redundancy
+6. ✅ Multi-server redundancy

 **In a single, integrated platform.**

 ---

-## ??
-Legal & Licensing
+## 📄 Legal & Licensing

 ### Copyright
-� 2025 Lilly Pad LLC.
+© 2025 Lilly Pad LLC.
 All Rights Reserved.

 ### Trademarks
-- **BIMUS�** - Trademark of Lilly Pad LLC
+- **BIMUS™** - Trademark of Lilly Pad LLC
-- **Biometric-Immutable Multi-Server�** - Trademark of Lilly Pad LLC
+- **Biometric-Immutable Multi-Server™** - Trademark of Lilly Pad LLC
-- **Lilly Pad LLC�** - Trademark of Lilly Pad LLC
+- **Lilly Pad LLC™** - Trademark of Lilly Pad LLC

 ### License
 Proprietary software.
 Unauthorized use, reproduction, or distribution prohibited.

-For licensing inquiries: licensing@lillypadllc.com
+For licensing inquiries: nicholasj@lillypadllc.onmicrosoft.com

 ### Attribution
 All branding assets, logos, and trademarks are property of Lilly Pad LLC and are protected by U.S. and international trademark and copyright laws.